-The key value that Christian foundations are built upon – it lies at the root of all other values.
+The key value that Christian foundations are built upon – it lies at the root of all other values and is Love in action.
 It means how we show respect, goodwill, affection, benevolence and concern for one another.
 This translates in how we promote an ethos of care and concern which embraces all members of the school community and beyond – it is at the heart of what we do.
 We recognise that God the Father is Love.
 When we show His Love, God lives in us.
 This underpins the other values:

 At its root, endurance is recognition that life is sometimes difficult and painful, and that it is important not to give up in the face of adversity, but to have courage.
 In today’s busy and competitive society, we recognise the importance of building courage and resilience in our children to carry on when things get tough – courage to take calculated risks in their learning and to know that mistakes can help us learn in a deeper way.
 Also, enabling children to have strategies to call upon when things are difficult on an emotional/social level in their lives.
 Endurance and perseverance are only possible where there is hope and that hope is based on the enduring nature of God’s love and faithfulness.
 This will help in our work of building confidence, independence and self-esteem in children through ‘Courage’.
 Jesus had the courage to give his life for us; therefore we must have the courage to stand up for God’s values.
 Courage describes how we personally should act as people in the world.